 Generally, an employer must have your physical work permit to hire.
 In rare cases, that employer may accept a photocopy of your work permit

 If you are already employed, you do not need to inform your employer that you’ve lost your DACA card.
+Replace it as soon as you can in case you are asked to re-verify or want to move to a different employer.

 Lost Driver’s License and Social Security